tommysullivan/ts-injector/lib/test-portal/readme.md

     - Look into using TypeScript
     - Look into using webpack
     - Look into using lodash
+    - REST discoverability / self-documentation
+    - Get the thing onto MapRDB, then use a web based drill client to visualize the data

 ## Bugs

     - Hard to reflect "empty" test / features / scenario
     - Extra status getting added by rendering select box prior to data arriving with console.log error
+    - /test-results/latest can change in the underlying systtem and be out of sync with browser json or overwrite
+    - json and UI to look at a particular resource have different URLs

 ## CI/CD